“Bread or Coals” – Charsfield Charity of Joseph Kersey

 1992 was a significant year in that the William Marjoram Charity, which had been similarly distributing to 6 parishes, was wound up and a sixth share of capital and interest merged into our Joseph Kersey Charity.
 It was also the year that investments were rationalised so that all capital was held in the COIF Charities Investment Fund, where it remains today.

 Undoubtedly another reason that activity by the Charity had diminished was because the fund was yielding annual incomes of reducing significance.
-The £200 capital received back in 1816 would be worth over £16,000 in modern terms, but the capital fund is now close to a tenth of that at around £1700.
-Throughout the last decade annual incomes have been about £50, though improving in 2013 to nearly £80.
-Hence scope for meaningful donations out of this income has been limited and it has continued to be hard to identify appropriate recipients.
-However in recent years gifts to children’s clubs and another Charsfield charity have been made.
+The £200 capital received back in 1816 would be worth 15 to 20 thousand pounds in modern terms, but the capital fund has become a fraction of that at around £3,000.
+Throughout the last decade annual incomes have been between £60 and £100, which still gives scope for meaningful grants every few years (a recent example being for a bench on the recreation ground)

 If anyone identifies a possible recipient, an individual or organization associated with Charsfield, please let the Trustees know.